-The initial project will be the basic applications of ML (classification, regression, and clustering) to a data set, and we will evaluate your (algorithm's) performance on a test set.
+The initial project will be the basic applications of ML (classification, regression, and clustering) to a data set, and we will evaluate your (algorithm's) performance on a test set (not unlike Kaggle competitions).

-The final project will be your main task, and can be the application of ML on anything that you like.
+The final project will be your main task, and is the application of ML on "anything that you like".
 You will all be presenting your results to each other, so that also others may learn from what you did (and didn't).

-You can find much more information about both projects on the course webpage (so please go and read it at least once!):
+You can find much more information about both projects on the course webpage (so please go and read it carefully at least once!):